 The CCDP credential demonstrates one’s ability to design and deploy scalable network infrastructure as well as multilayer switched networks.
 From CCDP, the candidates can proceed to study for the Cisco Certified Design Expert credential.

 - Expert-Level Certifications

 This level has two credentials: Cisco Certified Internetwork Expert (CCIE) and Cisco Certified Design Expert (CCDE).
-Interestingly, none has any prerequisites.
+Interestingly, none of them has any prerequisites.
 However, the candidates must pass two exams: one written and one practical.
-Attaining CCIE is the apex of many Cisco networking professionals.
-CCIE equips one with competencies in Cisco network products, services, and solutions.
+Attaining CCIE is the apex of many Cisco networking professionals’ careers.
+CCIE certification equips one with competencies in Cisco network products, services, and solutions.
 CCDE proves one’s expertise in the design of large-scale enterprise network infrastructure.

 - Architect-Level Certifications

-The architect-level certificates are for IT professionals who desire to work as Network Architects and DataCenter Architects.
+The architect-level certificates are for IT professionals who desire to work as network architects or data center architects.
 CCAr is similar to a Ph.D. in the Cisco Career Certification pathway.
 It is the highest qualification one can obtain from Cisco.
 With it, the candidates have the proficiency necessary to plan, design, and implement network infrastructure based on business strategies.
 The CCA candidates are required to design and implement a network solution to meet the objectives of an assigned strategy.
 Additionally, one must appear before a Cisco panel to present a rationale for the solution.